AndreMIsidoro/escalations/web_server_escalation.md

 ## Use Wappalyzer to get more information from the web server

-## Use the zap scanner

-Use the zap scanner to look for vulnerabilities

 ## If we have the web server version, search for exploits

 	https://www.cvedetails.com/